thin fashion models

 Negative impacts on people’s self-esteem and triggering effects

-The negative effects of the fashion industry’s glorification of thinness on people’s self-esteem and triggering effects on body image disorders are significant.
+The adverse effects of the fashion industry’s glorifying thinness on people’s self-esteem and triggering impacts on body image disorders are significant.
 Unhealthily thin models have unrealistic body standards, which leaves many individuals feeling inadequate and insecure about their bodies.
 Moreover, constant exposure to media messages promoting excessive weight loss can be a trigger for those struggling with eating disorders or body dysmorphia.

-Addiction to social media platforms campaigns that consistently feature perfectly shaped skinny models influences women in a way that is not conducive to healthy mental and physical health.
-Consequently, this issue necessitates open conversations within the industry to protect the models’ well-being as well as the general public they influence.
+Addiction to social media platform campaigns that consistently feature perfectly shaped skinny models influences women in a way that is not conducive to healthy mental and physical health.
+Consequently, this issue necessitates open conversations within the industry to protect the models’ well-being and the general public they influence.

 Real or fake?
 Let us know in the comments.

-Despite visible concerns raised from previous events regarding thinned-out models at the London Fashion Week in 2023, significant changes haven’t been made yet.
-As witnessed by experienced fashion industry tastemakers and insiders, it’s challenging to initiate dialogue and change due to potential criticism.
+Despite visible concerns from previous events regarding thinned-out models at the London Fashion Week in 2023, significant changes haven’t been made yet.
+As witnessed by experienced fashion industry tastemakers and insiders, initiating dialogue and change is challenging due to potential criticism.

 Pro Tip: It’s necessary to foster a culture where diverse norms coexist through visibility established by brands, and professionals in marketing and advertising for the normalization of all body types.